 Research into various historical records has revealed some of first members of the Strang family to immigrate North America:

-Strang Settlers in the United States in the 17th Century
+Strang Settlers in United States in the 17th Century

-Strang Settlers in the United States in the 18th Century
+Strang Settlers in United States in the 18th Century

-Strang Settlers in the United States in the 19th Century
+Strang Settlers in United States in the 19th Century

-Strang Settlers in the United States in the 20th Century
+Strang Settlers in United States in the 20th Century